Religious Studies (RLGN)

 RLGN 220.
 Jewish Art and Architecture.
 3 Units.

 Over the course of their long history, Jews have contended with diaspora, boundary-crossing, minority status and anti-Semitism.
 Along the way, art and architecture have given shape to Jewish reflections on their complex social positionalities, ethical convictions, and religious longings.
 This course explores the critical role architects and Jewish artists have played in narrating and giving expression to these experiences.
 Critically, we will also examine the powerful position that artists of Jewish heritage have had in influencing the the course of modern art.
 Finally, we will study the ways in which Jews have been represented by others, both in anti-Semitic propaganda as well as in more sympathetic portraits, shaping popular ideas and attitudes about Jews and Jewish culture.
-Offered as ARTH 220, JDST 220, and RLGN 220.
+Offered as ARTH 220, JWST 220, and RLGN 220.
 Counts as a CAS Global & Cultural Diversity course.
 Counts as a Communication Intensive course.
 Counts as a Moral & Ethical Reasoning course.
 Counts as a Understanding Global Perspectives course.

 RLGN 221.
 Indian Philosophy.
 3 Units.